Image Generation Basics & Prompt Basics

 Watch the Context Limit bar fill up!

 Order matters: Try switching up the order of your subject and tags!
-Results can vary greatly depending on where you locate vectors in the prompt.
+Results can vary greatly depending on where you locate information in the prompt.
 It is advised to keep the most important things in the front half of your prompt.

 Emphasize it: Does the AI ignore the tags you give it?
 Surround tags with {} to strengthen or weaken with [].
-This can fix the issue of other vectors overpowering what you want the AI to really focus on!
+This can fix the issue of other information overpowering what you want the AI to really focus on!

 Goose Tip: We highly recommend prompt experimentation.
-Generate normally or use a low step amount to see which words have the best effect for your purpose or explore which tags you favor by combining different things.
+Generate normally or use a low step amount to see which words have the best effect for your purpose, or explore which tags you favor by combining different things.

 What are all those Settings?